-LOS features a retractable roof, offering spectacular views of the Indianapolis skyline.
+LOS, ranked the #1 NFL stadium experience for 2018 by Stadium Journey magazine, features a retractable roof, offering spectacular views of the Indianapolis skyline.
 In addition, LOS has an infill playing surface, 7 locker rooms, exhibit space, meeting rooms, operable north window, dual two-level club lounges, 139 suites, retractable sideline seating, house reduction curtains, two large video boards, ribbon boards, spacious concourses, interior and exterior plaza space, 11 indoor docks and 2 vehicle ramps to the event level.
 LOS is connected to the Convention Center and several hotels and entertainment options by a pedestrian connector.
 Tradeshows can take advantage of an indoor 30,000 square foot loading dock, retractable seating and operable walls to utilize up to 183,000 contiguous square feet of space.
 Football games can be played indoors or outdoors using the retractable roof and operable north window.
 The house reduction curtain system covers the entire Terrace Level seating, reducing capacity from 63,000 to approximately 41,000.
 Basketball and other mini-stadium events have the option of playing in the round for up to 71,000 fans or in a much smaller configuration with a house reduction curtain system.
 Concerts may be played indoors or outdoors in full stadium or reduced house configurations.
 Seating configurations range in size from 15,000 to 71,000.